return to Natural Dog Health Remedies

 Canine Leukemia

-Both of these two forms of canine leukemia (lymphocytic leukemia and myelogenous leukemia) may either be acute or chronic, depending on how mature the cancer cells are.
+Both of these two forms of leukemia (lymphocytic leukemia and myelogenous leukemia) may either be acute or chronic, depending on how mature the cancer cells are.

 The increase of these immature cancerous blood cells is so dramatic that it hinders the production of other healthy blood cells, posing an immediate threat to the dog patient's life.